pooltogether/pooltogether-client-monorepo/README.md

 ### Known Issues / Fixes

 When adding/updating apps and/or packages, duplicate dependencies may be created, creating versioning issues.
-This can be resolved through running `pnpm up -r` as described [here](https://github.com/pnpm/pnpm/issues/2443).
+This can be resolved through running `pnpm up -r` as described [here](https://github.com/pnpm/pnpm/issues/2443), or just looking through `pnpm-lock.yaml` to identify version discrepancies.